andrei2timo/Cognitive-services/README.md

 - **Text Translation**: Translate text between multiple languages.
 - **GPT-4 Integration**: Harness the capabilities of the GPT-4 language model for natural language understanding and generation.
 - **Custom Vision**: Incorporate image recognition using Azure's Custom Vision service.
+- **User Authentication**: Users can log in and create accounts.
+- **Admin Panel**: Admins can view and perform operations in the database, including editing user names and assigning roles.

 ## Getting Started